To bring climate pollution under control, we need to reshape transportation, especially the way we get around on the ground.

-- What’s it going to take to get public agencies taking serious climate action, which requires–according to the most authoritative science–a revolution in mobility options on top of electrification?
+- What’s it going to take to get public agencies take serious climate action, which requires–according to the most authoritative science–a revolution in mobility options on top of electrification?

 - How can resource-limited local governments rapidly take it the next level for combined transportation decarbonization, equity, and resilience?

-- How do we overcome carbon lock-in in the transportation system that makes change difficult and redirect inertia towards a path of making ambitious climate action a reality?
+- How do we overcome carbon lock-in in the transportation system making change difficult and spark new action?

 There’s a lot packed in here.
 How we pay for things (and quietly subsidize the status quo).
 The role of emerging technology.
 Paths to diffusion of technology and solutions that already exist but at small scale.
 How to be more appropriately imaginative.
 And a lot more.

 In the coming months, watch this space for materials and some perspectives to explore them.
 The goal is to better understand the profound untapped value mobility offers the climate movement and what we can do about it.
 As well as the potentially untapped popular support for initiatives that give people time, money, and freedom back once we get the flywheel really moving.